Guidelines for Internship Credit

 - To evaluate and grade the student's internship experience, taking into consideration the on-site supervisor's evaluation (the form is given to the on-site supervisor by the student intern), the student's written and oral evaluation of the experience, and the student's paper or project.
 Sponsors must submit an S/U or letter grade (according to individual department or program policy) to the Office of the Registrar by the established deadlines for the appropriate term of study.

-- To provide the Associate Dean of the Faculty for Academic Policy & Advising, upon request, with a brief written assessment of the success and educational value of the internship (the Associate Dean is responsible for the overall quality of the program and, in partnership with the Office of Career Services, for cultivating internship resources).
-The Associate Dean of the Faculty for Academic Policy & Advising will report periodically to the Curriculum Committee and the Committee on Educational Policies and Planning on issues related to the academic quality of internships.
+- To provide the Associate Dean of the Faculty, upon request, with a brief written assessment of the success and educational value of the internship (the Associate Dean is responsible for the overall quality of the program and, in partnership with the Office of Career Services, for cultivating internship resources).
+The Associate Dean of the Faculty will report periodically to the Curriculum Committee and the Committee on Educational Policies and Planning on issues related to the academic quality of internships.

 B. The on-site supervisor is asked to meet the following expectations: